patroashish/InsightClient/README.md

 A version of this toolkit was used for the measurements in our CoNEXT 2013 paper: Capturing mobile experience in the wild: a tale of two apps: http://dl.acm.org/citation.cfm?id=2535391

 This repository contains the source code for the client-side Insight implementation.
 To use Insight to collect statistics from their deployed applications, developers only need to add a few lines of code to their applications.
 Before using the Insight client, developers need to setup the Insight servers to collect and store data from the Insight clients.
-The server code and instructions are available at the following locations:-
+The server code and setup instructions are available at the following location: https://github.com/patroashish/InsightServers

+The Insight server has two components:

-a.
-The main Insight server to collect the aforementioned statistics from the clients: https://github.com/patroashish/InsightMainServer
+1. The main Insight server to collect the aforementioned statistics from the clients.

-b.
-The ping measurement server performs lightweight network latency measurements over UDP and TCP to measure network latency between the server and the application (over cellular/WiFi): https://github.com/patroashish/InsightPingServer
+2. The ping measurement server performs lightweight network latency measurements over UDP and TCP to measure network latency between the server and the application (over cellular/WiFi).

 To use Insight with your application, include the Insight client code as a library (jar file) or copy the source code directly into the application.
 To package Insight client code as a jar file, export the "com/wisc/insightlib/" directory in the src/ folder.
 Then, add the following line of code to your android application: